Strong banks drive European shares higher

 “The fact that the ratios have been eased means that some of the forecasts for bank profitability in 2014 can probably be revised up slightly and people are just feeling slightly more optimistic about the sector,” said Matt Basi, head of sales trading at CMC Markets.

-Around Europe, the UK’s FTSE 100 index and France’s CAC 40 both firmed 0.3 percent, while Germany’s DAX index advanced 0.4 percent.
+Around Europe, the UK’s FTSE 100 index, Germany’s DAX index, and France’s CAC 40 were all up 0.4 percent.

-Euro zone peripheral markets continued to outperform, with Spain’s IBEX and Italy’s FTSE MIB up 0.7 percent.
+Euro zone peripheral markets continued to outperform, with Spain’s IBEX up 1 percent and Italy’s FTSE MIB up 0.8 percent.

 “There’s been a switch in terms of investment flows in the past few months, with people getting out of German equities and into peripheral euro zone markets as the risk premiums continued to fall,” said Roland Kaloyan, global asset allocation strategist at Societe Generale CIB.